Robert A. Heinlein: Marriages

 In 1929, Heinlein married Elinor Curry of Kansas City.
-However, their marriage lasted only about a year.
-His second marriage in 1932 to Leslyn MacDonald (1904–1981) lasted for 15 years.
+However, their marriage lasted only about one year.
+His second marriage, to Leslyn MacDonald (1904–1981) in 1932, lasted 15 years.
 MacDonald was, according to the testimony of Heinlein's Navy friend, Rear Admiral Cal Laning, "astonishingly intelligent, widely read, and extremely liberal, though a registered Republican", while Isaac Asimov later recalled that Heinlein was, at the time, "a flaming liberal".
 (See section: Politics of Robert Heinlein.)

-At the Philadelphia Naval Shipyard Heinlein met and befriended a chemical engineer named Virginia "Ginny" Gerstenfeld.
+At the Philadelphia Naval Shipyard, Heinlein met and befriended a chemical engineer named Virginia "Ginny" Gerstenfeld.
 After the war, her engagement having fallen through, she attended UCLA for doctoral studies in chemistry, and while there reconnected with Heinlein.
 As his second wife's alcoholism gradually spun out of control, Heinlein moved out and the couple filed for divorce.
-Heinlein's friendship with Virginia turned into a relationship and on October 21, 1948—shortly after the decree nisi came through—they married in the town of Raton, New Mexico, shortly after setting up housekeeping in the Broadmoor district of Colorado Springs in a house that Heinlein and his wife (both engineers) designed.
+Heinlein's friendship with Virginia turned into a relationship and on October 21, 1948—shortly after the decree nisi came through—they married in the town of Raton, New Mexico.
+Soon thereafter, they set up housekeeping in the Broadmoor district of Colorado Springs, Colorado, in a house that Heinlein and his wife designed.
 As the area was newly developed, they were allowed to choose their own house number, 1776 Mesa Avenue.
 The design of the house was featured in Popular Mechanics.
 They remained married until Heinlein's death.
 In 1965, after various chronic health problems of Virginia's were traced back to altitude sickness, they moved to Santa Cruz, California, which is at sea level.
-Robert and Virginia designed and built a new residence, circular in shape, in the adjacent village of Bonny Doon.
+Robert and Virginia designed and built a new residence, circular in shape, in the nearby village of Bonny Doon.

 Ginny undoubtedly served as a model for many of his intelligent, fiercely independent female characters.
 She was a chemist and rocket test engineer, and held a higher rank in the Navy than Heinlein himself.
-She was also an accomplished college athlete, earning four letters.
-In 1953–1954, the Heinleins voyaged around the world (mostly via ocean liners and cargo liners, as Ginny detested flying), which Heinlein described in Tramp Royale, and which also provided background material for science fiction novels set aboard spaceships on long voyages, such as Podkayne of Mars, Friday and Job: A Comedy of Justice, the latter initially being set on a cruise much as detailed in Tramp Royale.
+She was also an accomplished college athlete, earning four varsity letters.
+In 1953–1954, the Heinleins voyaged around the world (mostly via ocean liners and cargo liners, as Ginny detested flying), which Heinlein described in Tramp Royale.
+The trip provided background material for science fiction novels set aboard spaceships on long voyages, such as Podkayne of Mars, Friday and Job: A Comedy of Justice, the latter initially being set on a cruise much as detailed in Tramp Royale.
 Ginny acted as the first reader of his manuscripts.
 Isaac Asimov believed that Heinlein made a swing to the right politically at the same time he married Ginny.